jugglinmike/command-the-command-line/src/material/01-intro/01-history/index.md

 project to form the GNU/Linux operating system.

 While these systems generally target compatibility with the POSIX standard, they are not officially compliant.
-This means they cannot be legally referred to as Unix implementations.
+Because the name "Unix" is a trademark currently registered to the Open Group, these systems cannot be legally referred to as Unix implementations.
 So we use the term "Unix-like" or "\*nix" to describe them.

 ---